itsluizamorim/garden/_pages/index.md

 # My Cascadia Journey 🌲
 `A personal blog by Luiz Amorim.`

 Hi there!
-I'm [Luiz Amorim](https://www.linkedin.com/in/luizamorim/), and I'm currently exploring the beauty of the [[Pacific Northwest]] - from the sparkling waters of [[Bellingham Bay]] to the lush forests of the Chuckanut Mountains.
+I'm [Luiz Amorim](https://www.linkedin.com/in/luizamorim/), and I'm currently exploring the beauty of the [[Pacific Northwest]] with my family - from the sparkling waters of [[Bellingham Bay]] to the lush forests of the Chuckanut Mountains.

 📍 Bellingham, WA (via 🇧🇷)
 ⚠️ Opinions are my own.